melvic-ybanez/Nostalgia/README.md

 ## Engine + GUI

-Nostalgia has two main parts, the **Engine** and the **Graphical User Interface (GUI)**.
+Nostalgia has two ybanez.nostalgia.main parts, the **Engine** and the **Graphical User Interface (GUI)**.

-The engine contains the AI implementation and is divided into four sub-parts: _board representation_, _move generators_, _evaluators_, and _move searchers_.
+The ybanez.nostalgia.engine contains the AI implementation and is divided into four sub-parts: _board representation_, _move generators_, _evaluators_, and _move searchers_.
 The GUI is the interface with which the user would interact while using the program.